-The Company, through ChileCo, holds a 100% interest in Subsidiary 1 which held 16 exploration mining concessions ("Isabelle West Concessions").
-In Subsidiary 1 the Company holds an 85% equity interest to the Isabella West exploration mining concessions.
-Subsidiary 1 had the right to purchase the remaining 15% interest by making a payment of US \$100,000 by June 2021.
-This right was not exercised by the Company.
-These concessions have not been renewed and have been allowed to lapse.
-ChileCo now only holds 6 mining concessions (the "Roy Claims") in the Isabella area.
+The Company, through ChileCo, held 85% equity interest in Subsidiary 1 which held 16 exploration mining concessions ("Isabelle West Concessions").
+Subsidiary 1 had the right to purchase the remaining 15% interest by making a payment of US \$100,000 but this was not exercised by the Company.
+The 16 concessions were not renewed and have been allowed to lapse.